-The Shafter CERP, which was ultimately approved by CARB in February 2020, commits to a wide range of incentive-based, regulatory, enforcement, mitigation, and outreach strategies prioritized by the Shafter CSC to provide for further reductions, increase awareness of the community's air quality challenges, and work to identify resources available to help the public reduce emissions and avoid exposure to air pollution.
-Through the adopted CERP, the District working with the CSC, CARB, agency partners, local businesses, and other community partners will look to invest over \$38 million in emission reduction grants for a variety of clean air projects in the Shafter area.
+The Shafter CERP, which was ultimately approved by CARB in February 2020, commits to a wide range of incentivebased, regulatory, enforcement, mitigation, and outreach strategies prioritized by the Shafter CSC to provide for further reductions, increase awareness of the community's air quality challenges, and work to identify resources available to help the public reduce emissions and avoid exposure to air pollution.
+Through the adopted CERP, the District working with the CSC, CARB, agency partners, local businesses, and other community partners will look to invest over \$38 million in emission reduction grants for a variety of clean air projects in the

+Shafter area.
 As included in the CERP, these measures will reduce 265 tons of PM2.5, 1,718 tons of NOx, and significant air toxics emissions in the community, particularly with respect to diesel particulate matter from mobile sources, the main contributor to community air toxics health risk.
+To date the Shafter community has made significant progress in reducing emissions through implementation of various incentives, enforcement, regulatory, mitigation, and outreach measures.